sudo-0x2a/AI-Agents-Mutual-Evaluation/README.md

 This project is a refined version of my school project.
 It is a simple and straightforward program to let two AI agents evaluate each other's answers to a question that is provided by a human.
 The agents come with the ability to use a search tool to retrieve online information and provide structured output for the evaluation.
 This is also a practice for me to hands on a modern LLM agent framework like LangChain/LangGraph.

 *Based on my experiments, each model has a different bias towards tool calls.
-The model with high bias on tool calling may even not follow the instruction from the system prompt.
+The model with high bias on tool calling may even not follow the tool use instruction from the system prompt.
 Also, smaller size models are harder to control.
 I think the smaller models just lack the ability to route their decisions.

 ## Usage:
 - Install the required packages (requirments.txt).